Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 ## <a name="step-2"></a>Step 2: Create an Environment and Cluster

-An environment contains Confluent clusters and its deployed components such as Connect, ksqlDB, and Schema Registry.
+An environment contains Confluent clusters and its deployed components such as Connect, flink, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 Confluent has seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Click **+ Add environment**.
     > **Note:** There is a *default* environment ready in your account upon account creation.
 You can use this *default* environment for the purpose of this workshop if you do not wish to create an additional environment.